Melting of olive oil in immiscible surroundings: experiments and theory: Theory

 \subsection{Vertical wall}

 We start with the melting of the vertical wall, as shown in figure \ref{fig:theorywall}.
 With horizontal and vertical axes $x$ and $z$, respectively, the frozen wall is along the $z$-axis at $x=0$, the liquid melt layer is between $0 \leq x \leq h(z)$ while the ambient water, causing the oil to melt, stretches from $x=h(z)$ to infinity in $x$-direction.
 The surrounding water is cooling down as the oil is melting and therefore flows downward under the influence of gravity, reaching velocities in the order of $\unit{\!\!}{\centi\meter\per\second}$.
 These velocities are relatively low and as such we will assume that the ambient water is stationary.
 Inside the melt layer we have the horizontal velocity $u$ and the vertical velocity $w$ in the $x$ and $z$ directions, respectively.
 Gravity has acceleration $g$ in the negative $z$ direction.
-The properties of the oil are labeled with the subscript $o$ and those of water with $w$.
 The most important are the densities $\rho_o$ and $\rho_w$ and the dynamic viscosities $\mu_o$ and $\mu_w$.
 Under these circumstances, where the oil is very viscous, and assuming we are in a steady state, the $w$-component of the Navier--Stokes equations simplifies such that we have a balance between the pressure gradient due to buoyancy and the viscous forces:

+Here we ignore surface tension effects, which we show in the discussion section to be a valid assumption.
 At the interface between solid and liquid oil we have $w(x=0) = 0$.
 The film has a thickness of $\mathcal{O}(\unit{\!\!}{\milli\meter})$, very small with respect to the height (\unit{30}{\centi\meter}), such that we are in the thin film limit ($\frac{\partial}{\partial x} \gg \frac{\partial}{\partial z}$) and we can therefore neglect the derivatives in the $z$-direction in equation \ref{eq:vertvel}.
-In addition, the viscosity of the olive oil is much larger than that of water (table \ref{tab:liqprop}), such that the velocity gradient at the water-oil interface $\left. \frac{\partial w}{\partial x} \right|_{x=h(z)}\approx 0$.
-The solution of a simplified equation \ref{eq:vertvel} and obeying these boundary conditions then is:
+At the oil-water interface the stresses have to be balanced across the interface:

+where $h^-$($h^+$) indicates the gradient at the interface on the oil(water) side of the oil-water interface.
+Since our oil is much more viscous as compared to our water (table \ref{tab:liqprop}: $\mu_o/\mu_w = \mathcal{O}(100)$) and there is no reason to expect any sharp gradients in the water, we have for the velocity gradient at the oil-water interface: